Residents of Denerim

 - Sissy Villain: Noticeable when he's reduced to a simpering wimp after his defeat.

 - Skippable Boss: You can pay him 100 gold in order to get the slaver documents needed to implicate Loghain, but lose the elven slaves.
+You can also with a high enough Coercion skill, threaten him to leave behind everything, including the slaves, and get out with his head still attached to his shoulders.

 - Smug Snake: Acts Wicked Cultured when you first meet him, but begs for his life after his boss fight.